Growing Tomatoes in Planter Boxes: A Complete Guide

 Self-Watering Planters Remove Watering Concerns

-Self-watering tomato plants, like those from EarthBox, eliminate the guesswork of watering.
+Self-watering planter boxes, like those from EarthBox, eliminate the guesswork of watering.
 All you have to do is keep the reservoir filled.
+And the good news here is that, with less heat stress, that reservoir can last up to four weeks without refilling.

 Learn more by reading this article, Why Self-watering Planters Are a Green Thumb’s Best Friend.